-What is a DGBP project?
+What is a DGBP partnership?

-DGBP is open for project applications that combine a good business case with a positive impact on climate change, the environment, economic growth and people's livelihoods.
+DGBP is open for project applications from partners that combine a good business case with a positive impact on climate adaptation and economic growth.
 The business idea must address a local development challenge and should ideally complement Danish strategic priorities in the targeted country.
-The commercial partners involved should be prepared for and interested in a long-term commercial engagement in the partner country.
-The noncommercial partner with its local knowledge should work in close collaboration with the commercial partner, and together they should ensure the development impact of the project. \equiv
+A DGBP partnership consortium consists of both commercial and non-commercial partners.
+Each partnership consortium should include at least one international commercial partner and one non-commercial partner.
+At least one of the partners should have local presence in the country of implementation.
+A consortium can include several commercial and non-commercial partners.
+However, all partners should have clear roles and responsibilities.